sveltejs/vite-plugin-svelte/docs/README.md

-some days, docs are going to live here, maybe generated with svitepress?
+# TODO

+- maybe generate a docs page with kit